-- The falling U.S. dollar exchange rate has reduced the real value of remittances from abroad; current exchange rate for $1 to New Israeli Shekels (NIS) is about NIS 3.70 versus NIS 4.30 four years ago.
+- The falling U.S. dollar exchange rate has reduced the real value of remittances from abroad; current exchange rate for $1 to New Israeli Shekels (NIS) is about NIS 3.40 versus NIS 4.30 five years ago.
 However, this has made American-made products more competitive.

 - The Israeli Standards Institution (ISI) adopts mostly European Standards and can delay shipments into Palestinian markets by requiring lengthy standards testing on products entering the West Bank and Gaza.
 The Palestinian Standards Institute plays a minor role because the Palestinian Authority has no control over the borders and cannot apply Palestinian standards on imports entering its areas.

 Back to top

 - Infrastructure development, both donor and privately financed, is on the rise in the West Bank.

 - Projected major projects include an electric power generation plant and a national electricity distribution company in the West Bank; expansion of telecommunications infrastructure and services; sanitation upgrades and expansion, waste disposal, and water services; and road upgrades.

 - Expected future demand for private housing construction for middle and lower-middle-income families is expected to rise.
 There is a growing trend toward building large commercial and multi-story residential buildings.
-One new project, “Rawabi,” is under construction north of Ramallah, while another commercial and residential project, “El Ersal,” is in Ramallah.
+One project under development, “Rawabi,” is located north of Ramallah, while another commercial and residential project, “El Ersal,” is in Ramallah.

 - Expansion can be expected in the local production of processed foods, olive oil, pharmaceuticals, textiles, hardware, wood and cane furniture, plastics, and housewares.
 Construction inputs, such as cement and steel products, also could see heavier demand.

 - Franchising and distributorships are popular, with the best prospects in fast food.

 - Imports of healthcare products, such as medical equipment and disposables, are increasing due to international donor support.